webdevops/azure-metrics-exporter/README.md

 - Docker image is based on [Google's distroless](https://github.com/GoogleContainerTools/distroless) static image to reduce attack surface (no shell, no other binaries inside image)
 - Available via Docker Hub and Quay (see badges on top)
 - Can run non-root and with readonly root filesystem, doesn't need any capabilities (you can safely use `drop: ["All"]`)
-- Publishes Azure API rate limit metrics (when exporter sends Azure API requests)
+- Publishes Azure API rate limit metrics (when exporter sends Azure API requests, available via `/metrics`)

 useful with additional exporters: